 Lighting design has a substantial effect on a person's perception of space and can markedly enhance the users' experience and comfort.
-Lighting must minimize glare and shadows while creating areas of emphasis to draw people toward them and guide people from one decision point to another.
+Lighting must minimize glare and shadows while creating areas of emphasis to draw guide people towards station entrances and from one decision point to another.